janweis/Active-Directory-Delegation-Powershell-Wizard/README.md

 ## 🔍 Purpose

-This script helps administrators assign permissions in Active Directory in a consistent, transparent, and repeatable way — without relying on the graphical Delegation Wizard.
+This script helps administrators assign permissions in Active Directory in a consistent, transparent, and repeatable way.

 Delegation is applied based on predefined templates for various object types such as users, groups, computers, organizational units, Group Policy Objects (GPOs), and more.